-In this workflow a set of stable isotope labelled peptides are spiked into the sample and analysed in DIA.
-Spectronaut™ Pulsar can process the data multi channel wise to display the heavy light ratios and the label free quantities in the same experiment.
-For human plasma and other body fluids Biognosys has recently launched PQ500 specifically for this workflow.
+In this workflow, a set of stable isotope labeled peptides are spiked into the sample and analyzed in DIA.
+Spectronaut™ Pulsar can process the data multi-channel wise to display the heavy light ratios and the label-free quantities in the same experiment.
+For human plasma and other body fluids, Biognosys has recently launched PQ500 specifically for this workflow.
 Yet, any other panel can be used.

 What is calibration carry-over for Host Cell Proteins (HCP)?